-PERRY, Oklahoma — An earthquake centered near Perry has shaken parts of north central Oklahoma.
+MEDFORD, Oklahoma — An earthquake has shaken parts of northern Oklahoma near the Kansas border.

-Geologists say earthquakes of magnitude 2.5 to 3.0 are generally the smallest that are felt by humans and that damage is not likely from earthquakes of below magnitude 4.0.
+No injuries or damage was immediately reported.
+Geologists say earthquakes of magnitude 2.5 to 3.0 are generally the smallest that are felt by humans and damage is not likely from earthquakes below magnitude 4.0.

 The Oklahoma Geological Survey has said it is likely that many recent earthquakes in the state are being triggered by the injection of wastewater from oil and natural gas drilling operations.